 Online freelance writing is a great way to earn additional or full-time income as a writer, and you don’t even need to leave your home to do it.
-There are countless opportunities out there, you can work as little or as much as you want and you can make in excess of £100,000 a year.
+There are countless opportunities out there, you can work as little or as much as you want and you can make in excess of £100,000 a year if you follow the right advice and work hard.

 You don’t need to be a great writer.
 You just need to work hard, remain professional and be willing to test yourself.
 There are also a few things you need to know before you begin.